Getting Chills from Your High Winter Bills?

 By monitoring your household’s energy usage, you take control of your electric bill.
 No more allowing harsh winter months to take you by surprise when your electric bill arrives!
 Simply log into Emerald’s online account management system, SmartHub, from your computer or mobile device to see how much electricity you use monthly, weekly, or even daily.
 SmartHub also provides temperature data to further demonstrate how weather affects your heating and cooling costs.
 SmartHub can help you identify the behaviors that drive your bill up so you can make adjustments – saving you both energy and money.

 Programs to Help You Prepare for Next Year

 Emerald can help you plan ahead and prepare your home for next winter.
 We offer free energy audits and a variety of energy conservation and weatherization programs to help reduce the effects of extreme weather.
-CLICK HERE to view our programs or speak to one of our Energy Services representatives today at 541-746-1583.
+Visit our Energy Efficiency section to view our programs or speak to one of our Energy Services representatives today at (541) 746-1583.